strawbrary/php-sha3/readme.md

 extension=sha3.so
 ```

-You may need to restart your httpd to load the extension
+You may need to restart your httpd/FPM to load the extension.
+You can verify it is loaded by looking for sha3 in your phpinfo.

 Usage
 ----